harsh70568/harsh70568/README.md

 - 👋 Hi, I’m Harsh Jain
-- 👀 I’m interested in coding and always love to give a try to the new problems
+- 👀 I’m interested in solving real world problems through my innovative ideas and their implementation.
-- 🌱 I’m currently learning backend development.
+- 🌱 I’m currently Backend Intern at Staqu Technologies.
 - 📫 You can reach out to me at https://www.linkedin.com/in/harsh-jain-92b67b20a/

 <!---